Nova over Cycles of Curves

-where F(1) and F(2) are different fields. are one example of a cycle of curves.
+where and are different fields.
+Pasta curves are one example of a cycle of curves.

 Efficient folding over cycles of curves